igorshubovych/markdownlint-cli/README.md

 Linux Bash: `markdownlint '**/*.md' --ignore node_modules`

+### Ignoring files

+If present in the current folder, a `.markdownlintignore` file will be used to ignore files and /or directories according to the rules for [gitignore][gitignore].

+The order of operations is:

+- Enumerate files/directories/globs on the command line
+- Apply exclusions from `.markdownlintignore`
+- Apply exclusions from `-i`/`--ignore` option(s)

 ### Fixing errors

 When the `--fix` option is specified, `markdownlint-cli` tries to apply all fixes reported by the active rules and reports any errors that remain.
 Because this option makes changes to the input files, it is good to make a backup first or work with files under source control so any unwanted changes can be undone.

 > Because not all rules include fix information when reporting errors, fixes may overlap, and not all errors are fixable, `--fix` will not usually address all errors.